Gold Auction Process

 Process for auction of gold jewellery

-Before the gold jewellery auction, borrowers who are unable to pay back the loan are contacted through SMS, Interactive Voice Response (IVR), voice calls, and default and auction notices.
+Before the gold collateral auction, borrowers who are unable to pay back the loan are contacted through SMS, Interactive Voice Response (IVR), voice calls, and default and auction notices.
 The notice requests the borrowers to pay the outstanding dues.
-It also states clearly that if the money is not paid, Bajaj Finance Limited will start the auction of the pledged gold jewellery.
+It also states clearly that if the money is not paid, Bajaj Finance Limited will start the auction of the pledged gold collateral.
 After the expiry of the notice period, the company issues the notice in line with RBI guidelines.
 The notice is then put in at least 2 newspapers, one in a local language and one in a national daily newspaper.
 These advertisements call for bids from people who want to take part in the auction.

 Rules for gold loan auctions